 - Company procedures for handling payroll mistakes

-Put the policy in writing, display it prominently throughout the workplace and make sure each employee has a copy.
+Put the policy in writing, display it prominently throughout the workplace, and ensure each employee has a copy.
 You should also update your employee manual accordingly.

 9. Document Your Payroll Process

 Documenting your payroll process is an important step in managing payroll.
 This strategy helps when analyzing and auditing your payroll system as it highlights each step and makes it easier to identify weak points in the process.
-Once you develop a payroll process that works best for your business, document these procedures, and share them with the payroll team to help ensure each member of the payroll staff understands their role.
+Once you develop a payroll process that works best for your business, document these procedures and share them with the payroll team to help ensure each payroll staff member understands their role.

 10. Use Employee Scheduling & Time Tracking Software